Mindarlynn/keilo/README.md

 }
 ```
 ### client
-Client have to communicate about login before execute commands and receive result of login.
+client have to communicate about login before execute commands and receive result of login.